Microchip-MPLAB-Harmony/csp_apps_pic32cm_jh00_jh01/apps/adc/adc_sample/readme.md

 ### Setting up [PIC32CM JH01 Curiosity Pro Evaluation Kit]()

 - Analog input (AIN10) is fed from the DAC output
-  - Analog input "AIN10" is mapped to Port Pin "PA10" that is routed to "Pin 5 of the EXT1 header"
+  - Analog input "AIN10" is mapped to Port Pin "PA10" that is routed to "A4 of J803"
   - DAC output "DAC" is mapped to Port Pin "PA02" that is routed to "Pin 1 of the DAC-OUT header"
-  - Use a jumper wire to Connect "Pin 5 of the EXT1 header" to "Pin 1 of the DAC-OUT header"
+  - Use a jumper wire to Connect "A4 of J803" to "Pin 1 of the DAC-OUT header"
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application